levelrin/notes/python/torchrl.md

             # It indicates if the episode has ended.
             # 0 means false, 1 means true.
             "done": torch.BoolTensor([[1], [1]]),
-            # The difference between "done" and "terminated" is that done includes termination outside MDP process.
+            # The difference between "done" and "terminated" is that done includes termination outside the MDP process.
-            # For example, done can be true if the episode ends due to time out.
+            # For example, `done` can be true if the episode ends due to time out.
             # The "terminated" only considers the termination by the MDP process (either success or failure).
             "terminated": torch.BoolTensor([[1], [1]])
         },